Supercharged weather extremes cost US billions in 2022: NOAA

 With a third straight year of a La Nina cooling the eastern Pacific, which tends to change weather patterns across the globe and moderate global warming, 2022 was only the 18th warmest year in U.S. records, Gleason said.

 “It was a warm year certainly above average for most of the country but nothing off the charts,” Gleason said.
-The nation’s average temperature was 53.4 degrees (11.9 degrees Celsius), which is 1.4 degrees (0.8 degrees) warmer than the 20th century average.
+The nation’s average temperature was 53.4 degrees, which is 1.4 degrees warmer than the 20th century average.

-The year was 1.5 inches (3.8 centimeters) below normal for rain and snow, the 27th driest out of 128 years, Gleason said.
+The year was 1.5 inches below normal for rain and snow, the 27th driest out of 128 years, Gleason said.

 NOAA and NASA on Thursday will announce how hot the globe was for 2022, which won’t be a record but likely to be in the top seven or so hottest years.
 European climate monitoring group Copernicus released its calculations Tuesday, saying 2022 was the fifth hottest globally and second hottest in Europe.